-Plant leaves may start turning yellow/white at the edges then fall off altogether.
+Plant leaves may start turning yellow/white at the edges and then fall off altogether.
 They often turn slimy brown or black in color at the aquarium bottom and foul up the water quality.

 #5-: Dirty Filter

 If you have a fish tank, then it’s essential to invest in an efficient filtration system.
-As the water passes through your filter and into media, any floating particles or debris are removed in the process.
+As the water passes through your filter and into the media, any floating particles or debris are removed in the process.

 However, they can become clogged over time if not taken care of properly, which will hamper the water circulation.
-As a result, fish will suffer because the bacteria that help break down the waster won’t work appropriately; subsequently, water quality will fail.
+As a result, fish will suffer because the bacteria that help break down the water won’t work appropriately; subsequently, water quality will fail.

 To get the most out of your water filter, be sure to clean it at least once every three months or so.
 If you notice that something doesn’t seem right with its performance, probably it’s time to clean that up.